yale-datachemist/entity-resolution/data/test/README.md

 # Ground-Truth Data

-* `benchmark_data_records.jsonl` includes 2,261 records as JSON-Lines.
+* `benchmark_data_records.csv` includes 2,261 records as CSV.
 The
   `record` string includes only non-null fields.
-Individual fields are recorded in the JSON object with null values as appropriate.
+Individual fields are recorded with `NaN` values for null fields.
 Relevant fields are:
   * record (combined string)
   * person
   * roles